Sarthakkapadne/CODE_APEX_KURUKSHETRA/README.md

   *A: No. It only corrects claims-level overclaiming (substituting disease cures with compliant structure/function language).
 Safety certifications, baby walker bans, and hazmat shipping are strictly escalated to human review — never auto-resolved.*

 ---
-*Built with ❤️ for KURUKSHETRA / Smart India Hackathon 2026.*